antmd/graph-tool/doc/quickstart.rst

     #  ... fill the graph ...
     g.save("my_graph.xml.gz")
     g2 = load_graph("my_graph.xml.gz")
-    # g and g2 should be a copy of each other
+    # g and g2 should be copies of each other

 Graph classes can also be pickled with the :mod:`pickle` module.